mickolaua/gcn_circular_generator/README.md

-This script automaticaly generates the GCN circular draft, which then should be a bit modified by hand (see for fields in <> braces).
+This script automaticaly generates the GCN circular draft, which then should be a bit modified (see for fields in <> braces).
 The citation of latest GCNs is included.
+For a successful run a user needs to install `7z` archiver first.
+Its executable should be globally accessible via PowerShell.
+This is done by adding the path to `7z` to `$PATH` variable.
+However, without `7z` event when error is occured when downloading the circular archive, the script will be able to download all GCN circulars one-by-one, starting from #1.
+But is it desired to do so?

-Just run `.\make_circular_draft.ps1` and enter source name in the prompt (or specified with `-SOURCE_NAME` option in the PowerShell).
+Just run `.\make_circular_draft.ps1` and enter source name in the prompt (or specify it with `-SOURCE_NAME` option in the PowerShell).

 The real usage example is shown here: